dpaquette/BugTracker.NET/Blog 6 - Styles of WebForms.md

 This style can be quite performant as there is very little overhead to writing to the response stream.
 It is also quite easy for maintenance developers to understand what is going on.

 It is, however, difficult to provide any sort of structure to applications written in this style.
 Should a component in the middle of the page need to change some earlier part of the page then it is almost impossible.
 You have to write to some buffer and then rewrite the existing content.
-The code quickly turns into a spagetti mess.
+The code quickly turns into a spaghetti mess.
 You also end up writing out complex escape sequences just to get the actual markdown you want.
 For instance in this example code also taken from BugTracker.NET:

 ```
     Response.Write("<table border=0 cellpadding=0 cellspacing=0 width=100%><tr><td align=left valign=top>");